-Dave Evans, 47, Senior Vice President, Strategic Operations.
+David Evans, 48, Senior Vice President, Strategic Operations.
+Mr. Evans has been in the health care provider arena for 24 years.
 Mr. Evans joined BioScrip in February 2009.
-Prior to joining BioScrip, from August 2006 to July 2008, Mr. Evans was Chief Financial Officer and Secretary of Byram Healthcare Centers, Inc., a provider of medical supplies and pharmacy items to long term chronic patients.
+Prior to joining BioScrip, from August 2006 to July 2008, Mr. Evans was Chief Financial Officer and Secretary of Byram Healthcare Centers, Inc., a provider of medical supplies and pharmacy items to long term chronic patients, departing after the sale of the Company to Mediq, formerly named OPG Groep NV.
 From June 2003 to August 2006, Mr. Evans was the Corporate Vice President, Strategic Operations of Option Care, Inc., a home infusion and specialty pharmaceutical company.